 - Cooking time for all of the sides: This may be the most challenging part of cooking on Thanksgiving Day.
 Making sure everything is cooked well, not over or undercooked is key to a great meal.
 The size of your oven, available space, number of sides and the cooking time for everything needs to be taken into account and planned for.
 I am still to this day in awe of my Mom and Dad for how efficient and well planned they were cooking such a huge meal in our tiny cramped little kitchen.

-Here’s my version of the Scarborough Fair Dry Rub:
+Here’s my Scarborough Fair Dry Rub recipe:

 - 2 Tablespoons Dried Parsley